simonmichael/hledger/MANUAL.md

 -->

-## Reporting options
+## Common options

+The following common features and options work with most subcommands.

+### Queries

 Part of hledger's usefulness is being able to report on just a precise subset of your data.
-The following common features and options work with most subcommands, allowing you to specify search criteria and adjust the output.

-### Queries

-Most commands accept an optional query expression, written as arguments after the command name, to filter the data (or in some cases, to modify the output).
-The syntax is similar to a Google search expression: one or more space-separated search terms, optional prefixes to match specific fields, quotes to enclose whitespace etc. Each query term can be any of the following:
+Most commands accept an optional query expression, written as arguments after the command name, to filter the data by date, account name or other criteria.

+The query syntax is similar to a Google search expression: one or more space-separated search terms, optional prefixes to match specific fields, quotes to enclose whitespace, etc.
+A query term can be any of the following:

 - `REGEX` - match account names by this regular expression
 - `acct:REGEX` - same as above